Sickle Cell Disease

 Hydroxyurea:

 When taken daily, hydroxyurea reduces the frequency of painful crises and might reduce the need for blood transfusions and hospitalizations.
-Hydroxyurea seems to work by stimulating production of fetal haemoglobin — a type of haemoglobin found in newborns that helps prevent the formation of sickle cells.
+Hydroxyurea seems to work by stimulating the production of fetal haemoglobin — a type of haemoglobin found in newborns that helps prevent the formation of sickle cells.

-Blood transfusions:
+Blood Transfusions:

-Donated blood will increase the number of normal red blood cells in circulation, helping to relieve anaemia, but helps also to reduce red cell production by the patient’s own blood forming tissue in the bone marrow and this will also reduce the production of sickle cells.
+Donated blood will increase the number of normal red blood cells in circulation, helping to relieve anaemia, but helps also to reduce red cell production by the patient’s own blood-forming tissue in the bone marrow and this will also reduce the production of sickle cells.
 In children with sickle cell anaemia at high risk of stroke, regular blood transfusions can decrease the risk.
 Transfusions can also be used to treat other complications of sickle cell disease, or they can be given to prevent complications.
-Many patients are now on regular transfusions for these reasons but of course they have to face the possible complications of transfusions, including accumulation of iron, allo-immunisation and viral hepatitis.
+Many patients are now on regular transfusions for these reasons but of course, they have to face the possible complications of transfusions, including accumulation of iron, allo-immunisation, and viral hepatitis.
 Monitoring of iron overload, as in thalassaemia, with a possible need for iron chelating medication becomes an important part of management.

 This involves replacing bone marrow affected by sickle cell anaemia with healthy bone marrow from a donor.
 The procedure usually uses a matched donor, such as a sibling, who doesn’t have sickle cell anaemia.
 For many, donors aren’t available (see the BMT section on thalassaemia).
 This procedure is recommended for children or young patients with severe disease.